-- Consultation with the GACC regarding the potential for elevated fire weather within the SCE service territory during the Period of Concern. - Ongoing assessments before the Period of Concern from SCE's in-house meteorologists using high-resolution weather models to determine the potential scope of the high threat event, as well as real time weather data from SCE weather stations and publicly available weather stations during the Period of Concern to inform actual de-energization decisions. - Fire spread modeling to identify areas having the greatest potential for significant fire activity.
-Results of this modeling by SCE identified the potential for fire in the one thousand (1,000) to five thousand (5,000)-acre range in the areas of concern during the Period of Concern. - National Weather Service-issued watches and warnings for areas of concern in SCE service territory.
+- Consultation with the GACC regarding the potential for elevated fire weather within the SCE service territory during the Period of Concern. - Ongoing assessments before the Period of Concern from SCE's in-house meteorologists using high-resolution weather models to determine the potential scope of the high threat event, as well as real time weather data from SCE weather stations and publicly available weather stations during the Period of Concern to inform actual de-energization decisions. - Fire spread modeling to inform broader event level situational awareness and as an input to the in-event risk calculator, which the Incident Commander (IC) uses to evaluate the risk of deenergization versus the risk of wildfire.